Ensono/amido.github.io/docs/workloads/azure/data/getting_started/fabric_deployment_guide.md

 We will be creating a [Fabric Lakehouse](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-overview) to access the data in our data lake.
 To create the lakehouse:

-- Within the newly created workspace, select __New Lakehouse (Preview)__ and enter a name for the lakehouse.
+- Within the newly created workspace, select __New Lakehouse__ and enter a name for the lakehouse.

 ![Ensono Stacks Fabric new lakehouse](../images/fabric_new_lakehouse.png)